 This is the Audi S3 and sister car to the Volkswagen Golf R. It’s the same 261bhp, four-wheel drive super-hatch that’s been around since 2006.
-But unlike the hatchback-only Golf, the S3 is available as a three door hatchback and a hatch-cum-estate Sportback.
+But unlike the hatchback and for a time convertible Golf, the S3 is available as a three door hatchback and a hatch-cum-estate Sportback.

 Like the VW, the four-wheel drive Audi S3 has always been more of a swift, surefooted express rather than a tearaway hot hatch or rival to the brutally fast Subaru WRX STI or Renaultsport Megane RenaultSport.

 A six-speed manual is offered alongside Audi's S Tronic transmission.
 The latter 'box is essentially the older six-speed version of VW’s DSG gearbox rather than the latest seven-speed unit, but the shifts are smooth and rapid.
 And with the Audi’s relentless shove (258lb ft at 2500-5000rpm), the seventh forward cog is rarely missed.

 Audi claims that the S Tronic-equipped S3 will crack the sprint to 62mph in 5.5 sec (0.2sec quicker than the manual transmission car).
 And we can well believe Audi; the smooth turbocharged four-pot motor barely has to pause between ratios, making for rapid, unrelenting progress.
 In terms of economy, you’ll see up to 34mpg in S Tronic guise and 33.2mpg when equipped with the standard six manual ‘box.
 CO2 emissions for the pricier auto option are 5g/km better than the manual at 193g/km CO2.